pycage/shellfish/doc/tutorial/shui-elements.md

 and serve no purpose.

-References consisting of only the property name without an element identifier access the element they are used within, or one of its ancestors if the property is not found.
+References consisting of only the property name without an element identifier access the element they are used within, or one of its ancestors if the property was not found.

 ```
 Box {